Moon-0xff/gnome-mpris-label/README.md

 If this is your first time installing an extension perhaps you don't have the necessary software to do it though.
 Visit the page for further instructions

+### Installing the GNOME 45 version using git
+both `main` and `stable` branches provide the GNOME 43/44 compatible version of this extension.
+To get 45 compatibility, you need to **patch it**.
+Here's the instructions:
+1. Follow the instructions to install the 43/44 version with git below (Using Git / Using Git and the installation script)
+2. `cd` into the installation directory, default path is `~/.local/share/gnome-shell/extensions/mprisLabel@moon-0xff.github.com`
+3. Apply the patch: `$ patch < patches/gnome45-compatibility.patch`
+4. All done, log out and log back again and the extension should be compatible with 45, if not, raise an issue to let us know

 ### Using Git
 * Install the stable release with:
     `$ git clone https://github.com/Moon-0xff/gnome-mpris-label.git -b stable ~/.local/share/gnome-shell/extensions/mprisLabel@moon-0xff.github.com`